ibm-cloud-docs/resiliency/services/postgresql.md

 ### IBM recovery from zone failure
 {: #postgresql-ibm-recovery-from-zone-failure}

-The database is resilient from a single zone failure.
-See [service availability](#postgresql-service-high-availability)
+The database is resilient from a single zone failure as described above.

 ### IBM recovery from regional failure
 {: #postgresql-ibm-recovery-from-regional-failure}

-After a regional failure IBM will attempt to restore the cluster with the same connection strings from the last state in internal persistent storage.
+After a regional has failed and has then been restored IBM will attempt to restore the cluster in the same region with the same connection strings from the last state in internal persistent storage.
 - RTO - TODO
 - RPO - TODO

-It may not be possible for IBM to restore the database, in which case it will be required for the customer restore the database - see [customer disaster recovery](#postgresql-customer-disaster-recovery)
+In the event that IBM can not restore the database, the customer must restore the database using one of the disaster recovery features described above.

 ## IBM Service Maintenance
 {: #postgresql-ibm-service-maintenance}